Embed Chatbot into Your Website

 }

-The code above first fetches the session URL from your backend and then renders the chatbot in an iframe.
+The flow above fetches a fresh session URL from your backend and embeds the resulting page inside an iframe—nothing more to it!